Biagig/Learning-Sampling-Pattern/README.md

 # Learning-Sampling-Pattern
-Implementation of pdhg algorithm and comparison with other algorithms.
+Lower level: Implementation of pdhg algorithm and comparison with other algorithms.
+Upper level: Use of the L-BFGS-B algorithm to learn the sampling pattern.